 Paul wrote the book of Hebrews around AD 62 at the end of his first Roman imprisonment.
-In it he spoke of the “Seventh Day,” God’s “Rest,” “Sabbath-observance” as the Kingdom hope of Christians.
-Five years later, following his second imprisonment in Rome, Paul was executed under Nero in AD 66.
+In it he spoke of the “Seventh Day,” God’s “Rest,” and our “Sabbath-observance” as being the Kingdom hope of Christians.
+About five years later, following his second imprisonment in Rome, Paul was executed under Nero in AD 66.
 Peter was in prison in Rome at the time awaiting his own appointment with Nero’s executioner which occurred in AD 67.
 Peter was certainly familiar with Paul’s treatment of this subject and he was also acutely aware of his responsibility to commit certain things in writing to be added to Paul’s written testimony.
 In his second epistle, written shortly before his execution, Peter affirmed all of Paul’s letters including Hebrews.

 Both Paul and Peter had been gradually taught by the “Breath of Truth” concerning “things to come.”
 Peter, having already considered Paul’s earlier treatment of the Millennial Sabbath in Hebrews 3-4, based his Chiliasm on the same foundation — Moses’ Prayer in Psalm 90.
 That Peter fully understood the implications of Moses’ prayer concerning the millennial week is evident from the fact that he applied Moses’ Millennial “Days” to the long-anticipated delay in Jesus’ return.
 It is also apparent that Peter was affirming what Paul had already taught publicly.
 This is evident from his strong endorsement of the entire collection of Paul’s letters which Peter was affirming and to which he was appending his own two epistles.